-The traditional dress of men in Punjab is kurta-pajama with turban and women wear lehenga-kurta as their traditional dress along with Patiala suit.
+The traditional dress of men in Punjab is kurta-pyjama with turban and women wear lehenga-kurta as their traditional dress along with Patiala suit.
 However, the younger generation prefers fashionable dresses according to the fashion scenario.

-There is a collection of colors in turban and dupatta.
-The dupatta worn by women is known as “Phulkari” and men’s turban includes various types such as the patka, the pagri, the Kaski turban, and the dhamla.
+There is a collection of colours in turban and dupatta.
+The dupatta worn by women is known as "Phulkari" and men's turban includes various types such as the patka, the pagri, the Kaski turban, and the dhamla.
 Wearing a turban is its style and is compulsory for all Sikhs.

 Punjabi is famous for its extreme interest in arts and crafts.
 Punjab is described as an arts and crafts art, in particular arts and crafts also include some beautiful scenes.
-Many things related to arts and crafts of Punjab are known worldwide for their quality and beauty.
-“Phulkari” is recognized for its intricate work, shawls in silk are traditionally designed by Punjabi.
+Many things related to the arts and crafts of Punjab are known worldwide for their quality and beauty.
+"Phulkari" is recognized for its intricate work, shawls in silk are traditionally designed by Punjabi.
 Other famous crafts of the region include lacquer work.

 Butter chicken, tandoori chicken, Amritsari naan and kulcha, dal makhani, Saag, Missi roti and many more Punjabi dishes that can be eaten due to their delicious taste.

-Punjabi food is very much like Punjabis – rich, full of life and full of flavor.
+Punjabi food is very much like Punjabis - rich, full of life and full of flavour.
 Tandoori food is also popular in Punjab.
 Apart from tandoori food, the city is famous for its fish dishes such as Machha Sola, Fish Kebab, Fish Tikka, and Amritsari Fish.

 Punjabi people are always known for their bread, being a state of agricultural land and wheat.
 Naan, Kulcha (stuffed maida bread), Tandoori roti, Rumali roti, Missi roti and parathas are well-known varieties of roti.
 A Punjabi-thali is never complete without lassi or buttermilk.